jkeay/CoD-Portal-Mod/README.md

 Portal is a mod written for the popular FPS [Call of Duty](https://www.callofduty.com/).
 It is written in GSC and CSC as that is the scripting language for Call of Duty.

-Unfortunatly since this is a **Mod**, this is only available on the PC versions of the game.
+Unfortunately since this is a **Mod**, this is only available on the PC versions of the game.

 It implements features from the popular puzzle games [Portal](http://store.steampowered.com/app/400/Portal/) and [Portal 2](http://store.steampowered.com/app/620/Portal_2/) developed by [Valve](http://www.valvesoftware.com/)